natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Bennion.md

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->

 The Bennion is a powerful American destroyer that is very versatile.
-There can be 3 main jobs for the Cowell to do:
+There can be 3 main jobs for the Bennion to do:

 *'''Gunfighter'''